MobilePayDev/MobilePay-TransactionReporting-API/README.md

 ### Error Response

    * 400 when there was a validation problem with the request.
-Also when result count exceeds 20000 records.
    * 401 when required authentication headers are missing/invalid in the request
    * 403 when user is not authorized to access the resource or user account is disabled
    * 404 when payment point does not exist